doctrine/DoctrineModule/docs/authentication.md

 #### Using the AuthenticationService

-Now that we have defined how to create a `Zend\Authentication\AuthenticationService` object we can use it in our code.
+Now that we have defined how to create a `Laminas\Authentication\AuthenticationService` object we can use it in our code.
 For more information about Zend authentication mechanisms please read [the ZF 2 Authentication's documentation](http://framework.zend.com/manual/2.4/en/modules/zend.authentication.intro.html).

 Here is an example of how we could use it from a controller action (we stripped any Form things for simplicity):